hygraph/status/site/content/incidents/scheduled-maintance-27-5-2019-03-00-pm-utc.md

 ]
 resolved = false
 +++
-We will perform a migration of our production clusters on the 28th of May around 3pm UTC (11am ET).
+We will perform a migration of our production clusters on the **28th of May around 4pm UTC (12pm ET)**.
 During that time schema changes will be blocked (Management API).
 Content APIs will not be affected.